browniebroke/pypackage-template/README.md

 - Push to GitHub.
 - Create a release in GitHub with the changes as release notes.
 - Build the source and binary distribution (wheel).
-- Upload the sources to PyPI and attach them to the Github release.
+- Upload the sources to PyPI and attach them to the Github release, using trusted publisher.

 For more details, check out the [conventional commits website][conventional-commits] and [Python semantic release][python-semantic-release] Github action.